EPCCed/tesseract-docs/index.rst

 * Software Libraries: notes on compiling against specific libraries on Tesseract.
 Most libraries work *as expected* so no additional notes are required however a small number require specific documentation
-* Software Tools: Information on using tools such as debuggers and profilers on Tesseract

 Information on using the SAFE web interface for managing accounts and reporting on your usage on Tesseract (and DiRAC as a whole) can be found on the `DiRAC SAFE Documentation <http://dirac-safe.readthedocs.io>`__